awsdocs/aws-kms-developer-guide/doc_source/overview.md

 + Generate random numbers suitable for cryptographic applications\.

 You can use the advanced features of AWS KMS\.
++ Create [multi\-Region keys](multi-region-keys-overview.md), which act like copies of the same KMS key in different AWS Regions\.
 + [Import cryptographic material](importing-keys.md) into a KMS key
 + Create KMS keys in your own [custom key store](custom-key-store-overview.md) backed by a AWS CloudHSM cluster
 + Connect directly to AWS KMS through a [private endpoint in your VPC](kms-vpc-endpoint.md)